GaneshSargar/CODSOFT/README.md

 # CODSOFT
-There are all tasks which are given to us in an Web Development Internship at CODSOFT.
+These all are the projects which are given to me in an Web Development Internship at CODSOFT.